robertoschwald/check_mk_plugins/README.md

 - Configure username / password as needed by your webinject tests.

 ## Installation
-1. Upload the mkp package into your Check_MK instance Extension Packages.
+1. Upload the [check_webinject-1.2.1.mkp](https://github.com/robertoschwald/check_mk_plugins/releases/download/1.2.1/check_webinject-1.2.1.mkp) extension into your Check_MK instance Extension Packages.
 2. Install your webinject config- and test files into the site-user directory etc/webinject of the appliance(s).
    Note: You must upload the files to all Check_MK servers in a cluster / ditributed monitoring manually!
 3. Create a new webinject active check rule for your host.